 We've compiled a list of books and small group studies to help your diaconate get started in learning what biblical stewardship is.

-We've compiled some quotes and bible verses for you to share on your social media channels and/or in your church's communications and to display during worship (powerpoint slides) and on bulletin boards.
+We've compiled quotes and bible verses for deacons to share - on social media channels, in your church's communications and to display during worship (powerpoint slides) and on bulletin boards.

 Climate Witness Project